Modules

 • Custom Predictors: Build specialized LLM components

-• Configuration: Per-instance and global language model configuration
+• Configuration: Per-instance, fiber-local, and global language model configuration

 • Manual Composition: Combine multiple modules through explicit method calls